Man Accused of Killing Utah Teen, 15, While She Talked on Phone With Mom Is Arrested

 The mother called a neighbor who called 911.
 Police arrived at the Bagshaw residence to find Baleigh’s lifeless body.

-It has not been announced how Bailey died, but Shearer told reporters, “It was a very violent attack.”
+It has not been announced how Baleigh died, but Shearer told reporters, “It was a very violent attack.”

 A warrant was issued for French’s arrest in the wake of the murder.